Securing Netdata Agents

 Use an authenticating web server in proxy mode

 Use one web server to provide authentication in front of all your Netdata servers.
-So, you will be accessing all your Netdata with
+So, you will be accessing all your Netdata with URLs like http://{HOST}/netdata/{NETDATA_HOSTNAME}/ and authentication will be shared among all of them (you will sign in once for all your servers).
+Instructions are provided on how to set the proxy configuration to have Netdata run behind nginx, HAproxy, Apache, lighthttpd, caddy, and H2O.

 Use Netdata parents as Web Application Firewalls

-The Netdata Agents you install on your production systems do not need direct access to the Internet.
+The Netdata Agents you install on your production systems don’t need direct access to the Internet.
 Even when you use Netdata Cloud, you can appoint one or more Netdata Parents to act as border gateways or application firewalls, isolating your production systems from the rest of the world.
 Netdata Parents receive metric data from Netdata Agents or other Netdata Parents on one side, and serve most queries using their own copy of the data to satisfy dashboard requests on the other side.

-For more information see Streaming and replication.
+For more information, see Streaming and replication.

 Other methods